scrapy/scrapy/docs/contributing.rst

 Documentation policies
 ======================

-* **Don't** use docstrings for documenting classes, or methods which are already documented in the official (sphinx) documentation.
-Alternatively, **do** provide a docstring, but make sure sphinx documentation uses autodoc_ extension to pull the docstring.
-For example, the :meth:`ItemLoader.add_value` method should be either documented only in the sphinx documentation (not as a docstring), or it should have a docstring which is pulled to sphinx documentation using autodoc_ extension.

-* **Do** use docstrings for documenting functions not present in the official (sphinx) documentation, such as functions from ``scrapy.utils`` package and its sub-modules.
+For reference documentation of API members (classes, methods, etc.) use docstrings and make sure that the Sphinx documentation uses the autodoc_ extension to pull the docstrings.
+API reference documentation should be
+IDE-friendly: short, to the point, and it may provide short examples.

+Other types of documentation, such as tutorials or topics, should be covered in files within the ``docs/`` directory.
+This includes documentation that is specific to an API member, but goes beyond API reference documentation.

+In any case, if something is covered in a docstring, use the autodoc_ extension to pull the docstring into the documentation instead of duplicating the docstring in files within the ``docs/`` directory.

 .. _autodoc: http://www.sphinx-doc.org/en/stable/ext/autodoc.html